August 5

 Fifteen hundred Iroquois warriors descended upon the village of Lachine, burning homes and capturing settlers in a devastating raid against New France.
 This assault shattered the fragile peace between the Iroquois Confederacy and the French, forcing colonial authorities to abandon their expansionist ambitions and fortify their defenses for years of brutal frontier warfare.

-Austrian forces decimate one-fifth of the Ottoman army and kill the Grand Vizier at the Battle of Petrovaradin.
+Austrian forces decimated one-fifth of the Ottoman army and killed Grand Vizier Damat Ali Pasha at the Battle of Petr…

 The Battle of Petrovaradin was Prince Eugene of Savoy's finest hour.